shayantabaei/agent-executor/docs/roadmap.md

 This roadmap tracks the major implementation areas for `agent-executor`.

 `agent-executor` is being built iteratively as a local Docker-backed execution service for AI agents.
-The project focuses on a small API, runtime extensibility, practical execution controls, temporary workspaces, artifact collection, structured execution results, MCP-based agent integration, and clear documentation around security tradeoffs.
+The project focuses on a small HTTP API, MCP-based agent integration, runtime extensibility, practical execution controls, temporary workspaces, artifact collection, structured execution results, and clear documentation around security tradeoffs.

 ## Completed